-First popularised outside of computer science circles with the crypto-currency bitcoin, blockchain is now grabbing the attention of just about everyone, from financial services to government.
+First popularised outside of computer science circles with the cryptocurrency bitcoin, blockchain technology is now grabbing the attention of just about everyone, from financial services and governments, to discussions around the dinner table.

 Understandably, there's plenty of confusion – just what does blockchain mean for business?
 What will and won't it be used for, and will it live up to the hype?